 Did she not want me to do that?

-Searching my fiance face, I realized it held surprise, but mostly humor.
+Searching my fiance face, I realized it held pride, joy astonishment, but mostly humor.
 "You actually asked him?
 How did that go?"

 Engrossed with our conversation, I started the engine right up and turned the heat on.
-The air had gotten a little nippy outside.
+The air had gotten a little chilly outside which meant Julianna must have been freezing.

-I sighed as we drove back onto the main road, "Yes, she thought it would be funny if your dad held his shot gun next to me.
-Apparently, your father has joked about waiting on the porch, cleaning his shot gun, to scare away all your male suitors."
+“Yes,” I sighed as we drove back onto the main road, "She thought it would be funny if your dad held his shot gun next to me.
+Apparently, there’s a running joke about your father waiting on the porch, cleaning his shot gun, to scare away all your male suitors."

 Her cheeks redden and said, "He always thought he be chasing boys away.
 But I guess that back fired.
 No boys really were interested."